-Based in Newmarket, Auckland, Cooperative Business currently represents over 60 Full Members, plus another 45 Provisional, Individual Associate, Corporate Associate and Honorary Members.
-Together, they represent the spectrum of industries including agriculture, manufacturing, insurance, banking and other financial services, utilities, pharmaceuticals, education, health, wholesale and retail.
+Based in Newmarket, Auckland, Cooperative Business NZ currently represents more than 60 Full Members along with over 40 Provisional, Individual Associate, Corporate Associate and Honorary Members.
+Together, they represent a wide spectrum of industries including agriculture, manufacturing, insurance, banking and other financial services, utilities, education, health, wholesale and retail.

-Advocacy of behalf of our members is one of our most important activities and we maintain a close watch on issues under consideration by government which could affect the operation of co-operatives and mutuals.
+Advocacy on behalf of our Members is one of our most important activities and we maintain a close watch on issues under consideration by NZ’s government which could affect the operation of our Members.
 Over the years we have engaged with a wide range of decision-makers on a host of issues.

 We offer co-operative-focused governance training programmes targeted at the board chairs, directors and senior managers of our co-op Members.
-In addition, we facilitate and co-ordinate services, expertise and research in support of the co-operative and mutual business model and encourage New Zealand’s tertiary institutions to include co-operative teaching in their curricula.
+In addition, we facilitate and co-ordinate services, expertise and research in support of the co-operative and mutual business model, and encourage New Zealand’s tertiary institutions to include co-operative teaching in their curricula.

-As a member of the International Co-operative Alliance we have access to a large pool of co-operative practitioners, specialists and researchers from the Asia-Pacific region and around the world.
-We bring speakers to New Zealand for forums around the country on topics relevant to the operation and future of co-operative and mutual enterprise.
+As a member of the International Co-operative Alliance, we have access to a large pool of co-operative practitioners, specialists and researchers from the Asia-Pacific region and around the world.

-Registered in March 1984 as the New Zealand Agricultural Cooperatives Association, the name was changed to the New Zealand Cooperatives Association in May 1997, and then in November 2012 to Cooperative Business New Zealand in November 2012.
+First registered in March 1984 as the New Zealand Agricultural Cooperatives Association, our name was changed to the New Zealand Cooperatives Association in May 1997, and then to Cooperative Business New Zealand in November 2012.
 A brief summary of our history, along with our key founders and leaders, can be found here

 MEET THE TEAM